 Tim and Jill Taylor in Home Improvement, especially in the earlier seasons.
 This was softened a bit as the series went on, and Jill had several of her own moments of incompetence.
 For example, when Al's mother passed away, Jill's advice only makes things worse while Tim is more comforting and practical.

 One episode ended with both of them realizing they were wrong.
 It involved Tim forgetting to do something, and the episode had both of them blaming the other for it.
 Jill left him a lot of clues and hints but, after talking to Wilson, realized she never actually outright told Tim to do it (and after so many years of marriage, she should know that he's not big on clues).
-Both end up apologizing to each other.
+Despite Jill realizing she was wrong, only Tim apologized; Jill played it off as if she had been right all along, and thus this trope was preserved.

 Another odd aversion as it's not always a case of her being right, but her simply being louder, especially in the later seasons.